awinoben/valuechainfactory/readme.md

 Comments

 Add your comments below:
-#I was not able to add 'info@valuechainfactory' as a collaborator since it is not public, I added 'valuechainfactory' instead but didn't see your response to the invitation
+#I was not able to add 'info@valuechainfactory' as a collaborator since it is not public, I added 'valuechainfactory.com' instead but didn't see your response to the invitation